Hacienda Carmona

 The Antigua valley is bounded by three volcanoes – Hunahpú (also called Agua in Spanish), Chi Q’aq’ (also called Fuego) and Acatenango.
 Of the three, Chi Q’aq’ is the only one still active.
 On many visits, we have been in town at times the volcano has erupted, adding some chaos to the harvest (in the short term, the ash can stick to the leaves of coffee trees nearby and prevent the trees from photosynthesising), but ultimately providing mineral-rich ash for Antigua’s soil.
 This volcanic matter helps the soil retain its moisture, offsetting the region’s lower rainfall.

 Coffee from Antigua is perhaps Guatemala’s best-known and most celebrated and, as such, typically attracts higher prices than coffee from other regions.
-They tend to be heavier bodied, with notes of dark chocolate, brown sugar and red apple.
+They tend to be intensely sweet and rich, with notes of dark chocolate, brown sugar and red apple.
 In 2000, Antigua received a Denomination of Origin to recognise the region as distinct, and to prevent other coffees from being marketed as Antiguan.

 HOW THIS COFFEE WAS PROCESSED

-Every cherry at Hacienda Carmona is selectively hand-picked and delivered to the wet mill located on-site.
-According to Ricardo, although they are very demanding about picking practices, the majority of the seasonal workers come back year after year, which is a testament to the fair conditions and pay they receive.
+Every cherry at Hacienda Carmona was selectively hand-picked and delivered to the wet mill located on-site.
+According to Ricardo, although the Zelayas are very demanding about picking practices, the majority of the seasonal workers come back year after year, which is a testament to the fair conditions and pay they receive.

-Ricardo recently built a dedicated lab at Santa Clara Estate and has a QC team focused on analysing every single lot produced at the farms he manages.
-Flor Ventura heads up the QC program and is in charge of all of the roasting and cupping.
+Ricardo recently upgraded his dedicated QC lab at neighbouring Santa Clara Estate, where an expert team focus on analysing every single lot produced on the farm.
+Flor Ventura, a Santa Clara Scholarship Program participant and Coffee High School graduate, heads up the lab and oversees all of the roasting and cupping.
 Each day lot is cupped and scored prior to blending and the findings are used to inform improvements in harvesting and processing.